studentkittens/lncs-pandoc/paper.md

 As one can see, after linking the container ``two`` to the container ``one`` by using the ``--link source_container:link_alias`` we can reach the source container over network, but not the other way round.
 Each linked container can access it's source container by it's hostname.
-Furthermore ``docker`` sets up some environment variables that tells us in a programmatic way the exact address data of the source container.
+Furthermore ``Docker`` sets up some environment variables that tells us in a programmatic way the exact address data of the source container.